 The capturing method is a bit different than the first two ways of teaching your dog to lie down.
 When using the capture method, you’re not actually trying to get your dog to do anything.
 Instead, you’re simply looking for the behavior you want, lying down, and rewarding it when you see it.

-- Make sure to keep treats in your pocket so you can reward your dog anytime you see it lying down.
+1. Make sure to keep treats in your pocket so you can reward your dog anytime you see them lying down.

-- If you catch your dog while it’s in the process of lying on the floor, praise them and offer a treat.
+2. If you catch your dog while they’re in the process of lying on the floor, praise them and offer a treat.

-- Soon, your dog will start dropping onto the floor in front of you in hopes of earning a reward.
-It will have learned to associate lying down with getting a treat.
+3. Soon, your dog will start dropping onto the floor in front of you in hopes of earning a reward.
+They will have learned to associate lying down with getting a treat.

-- Now, it’s time to add in other cues, such as hand signals or verbal commands, so your dog can begin to associate lying down with your cues.
-After enough repetitions of lying down on cue, you’ll no longer need treats as your dog will simply lie down when it hears the command.
+4. Now, it’s time to add in other cues, such as hand signals or verbal commands, so your dog can begin to associate lying down with your cues.
+After enough repetitions of lying down on cue, you’ll no longer need treats as your dog will simply lie down when they hear the command.

 You may also be interested in: How to Teach a Dog to Stay (6 Simple Steps)